The Process of Collecting and Presenting Evidence in a Grand Jury

 Who makes up a grand jury?

-The grand jury consists of 12–18 impartial citizens who are not familiar with the suspect or the case circumstances.
-Exact size varies in different states.
+The grand jury consists of 12–23 impartial citizens who are not familiar with the suspect or the case circumstances.
+Exact size varies from state to state.

 However, formalized rules control federal cases.
 Per Rule 6 of the Federal Rules of Criminal Procedure, a federal grand jury must consist of no less than 16 members and no more than 23 members.
 Additionally, they sit for a period of 18 months up to 24 months, if required.
 In most cases, they meet once a week.
 However, these frequencies might vary depending on the case.